Negative energy blowup results for the focusing Hartree hierarchy via identities of virial and localized virial type: Introduction

+This hierarchy arises in the study of the mean field limit of quantum mechanical systems, where the pairwise interactions between quantum particles are governed by the potential $V$ (see for instance \cite{S}).
+When $V$ is formally taken to be the Dirac measure $\delta(x)$, $(\ref{label_1})$ becomes the {\it Gross-Pitaevskii (GP) hierarchy} (in fact, derivations along these lines can be made precise by considering a sequence of approximating potentials $V_N$, scaled appropriately as $N\rightarrow\infty$; see, e.g. \cite{ESY,ESY2,KM} as well as \cite{CPT,CPHigher,CH,CHPS,CHPS2,KSS,S} and the references cited therein).

 The equation ($\ref{label_1}$) enjoys a special relationship with the classical Hartree equation (that is, the nonlinear Schr\"odinger equation with nonlocal convolution-type nonlinearity).
-In particular, when the initial data $(\gamma_0^{(k)})$ takes the form
+In particular, when the initial data $(\gamma_0^{(k)})$ has factorized form

 with $\phi_0\in H^2(\mathbb{R}^d)$, the function

 is a particular solution of ($\ref{label_1}$) provided that $t\mapsto \phi(t)$ is a solution of the Hatree equation